 Graduate Minor in International Development

-- The student must satisfactorily complete a total of twelve credit hours in courses dealing with Third World Development.
+The student must satisfactorily complete a total of twelve credit hours in courses dealing with the developing world.
+This is an Interdisciplinary Minor.
 At least six of the twelve hours must be taken in at least two departments outside the student’s home department.

-- When the required twelve hours of credit are completed from approved courses, the student’s advisor should inform the director, who will in turn inform the policy committee which governs the operation of the minor.
+When the required twelve hours of credit are completed from approved courses, the student’s advisor will submit the second form to the director, who will in turn sign and submit it to the Graduate School.
 This should be done in advance of the student’s orals to give members of the policy committee an opportunity to sit in on the examining committee if they so desire.

-- The certificate is only awarded after all departmental and Graduate School requirements for the advanced degree have been satisfied.
+The minor is only awarded after all departmental and Graduate School requirements for the advanced degree have been satisfied.
 An overall grade point average of 3.0 is required for the twelve hours within the minor.

 |Preapproved course options:|

 |AAE 8430||International Agricultural Development Policy||3|